emilaxelsson/2020_DSLs/post.md

 [MATLAB](https://en.wikipedia.org/wiki/MATLAB) ("MATrix LABoratory") is a programming language for numerical processing.
 It aims to make such programs easier to write by supporting notation familiar to mathematicians.
 A large part of our daily lives are built around data processing units -- for example TV sets, mobile phones and base stations, control systems in smart cars, etc. There's a high probability that these programs are based on mathematical equations that have first been prototyped and tested in MATLAB.
 Some applications even run directly in MATLAB and its associated tooling.

-### Kitting stitch patterns
+### Knitting stitch patterns

-Just to throw in a bit of a wild card into the mix: there is even a DSL for [kitting patterns](https://www.knittingstitchpatterns.com).
+Just to throw in a bit of a wild card into the mix: there is even a DSL for [knitting patterns](https://www.knittingstitchpatterns.com).

 How about this program for making a ["pie crust basketweave"](https://www.knittingstitchpatterns.com/2014/08/pie-crust-basketweave.html) pattern: